Moubarak Djeri

-Abdoul Moubarak Djeri (born December 30, 1995) is an Togolese American football defensive end who is currently playing for the Frankfurt Galaxy.
+Abdoul Moubarak Djeri (born December 30, 1995) is a Togolese American football defensive end who is currently playing for the Frankfurt Galaxy.
 He played in the German Football League for the Cologne Crocodiles.

 Early life

 Djeri was born in Togo in West Africa and moved to Germany in 2007.

 Professional career

 Cologne Crocodiles

 Djeri played for the Cologne Crocodiles from 2014 to 2017 with his final year recording 12 sacks, 40 tackles, 10 tackles for loss and two forced fumbles.

 Arizona Cardinals

 On March 28, 2018, Djeri signed a one-year contract with the Arizona Cardinals.
 On July 27, 2018, Djeri was cut from the Cardinals.

 Frankfurt Galaxy

 In January 2023, Djeri signed with the Frankfurt Galaxy ahead of the 2023 European League of Football season.